Hotel Santa Teresa Rio MGallery by Sofitel

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Hotel Santa Teresa or take a look at our itineraries to Rio de Janeiro
+Call us on (858) 523-9000 to start planning your vacation to Hotel Santa Teresa Rio MGallery by Sofitel or take a look at our itineraries to Rio de Janeiro

-The Hotel Santa Teresa, an old colonial fazenda located right in the heart of historic Santa Teresa district, is a wonderful new addition to the hotel scene in Rio.
+Hotel Santa Teresa Rio, an old colonial fazenda located right in the heart of historic Santa Teresa district, is a member of the new MGallery brand by Sofitel and is wonderful addition to the hotel scene in Rio.
 Occupying a listed nineteenth-century mansion perched high over Guanabara Bay, the Santa Teresa evokes a by-gone Brazil from the golden age of coffee and cocoa plantations.

 A delightful pool area with sun-loungers is the perfect spot to relax and there is also a first class spa featuring Ofuro baths, Hammam saunas and beauty treatments using the eco-Amazonian brand Natura.
 The gourmet restaurant, run by French chef Damien Montecer, offers a fusion of cuisines from around the world and has become renowned across Rio.
 Nearby are wonderfully eclectic restaurants, bars and ateliers where you will gain an insight into the bohemian Rio.

-Santa Teresa boasts 44 exquisite guest rooms and suites of between 30-120m2.
+Hotel Santa Teresa Rio MGallery by Sofitel boasts 44 exquisite guest rooms and suites of between 30-120m2.
 There is a distinct tropical theme throughout which is complimented by the artwork of Brazilian interior designers to give a luxurious and chic feel.
 Many of the rooms have stunning views of the city and Guanabara Bay.

-Children are welcome at Hotel Santa Teresa.
+Children are welcome at Hotel Santa Teresa Rio.
 Babysitting can be arranged on request and a special children's menu is available in the restaurant.
 Some connecting rooms are available.

 Tereze restaurant, which overlooks the treetops and colonial houses, serves delicious regional dishes which can be complimented by a choice of 200 wines.